olivierphi/pymessagebus/README.md

 The CommandBus constructor have additional options that you can use to customise its behaviour:

-- `allow_result`: it's possible to be stricter about the implementation of the CommandBus pattern, by using the `allow_result=True` named parameter when the clas is instaciated (the default value being `False`).
+- `allow_result`: it's possible to be stricter about the implementation of the CommandBus pattern, by using the `allow_result=True` named parameter when the class is instanciated (the default value being `False`).
   In that case the result of the `handle(message)` will always be `None`.
-That way one can follow a more pure version of the design pattern. (and access the result of the COmmand handling via the application repositories)
+By doing this one can follow a more pure version of the design pattern. (and access the result of the Command handling via the application repositories, though a pre-generated id attached to the message for example)
 - `locking`: by default the CommandBus will raise a `api.CommandBusAlreadyRunningAMessageError` exception if a message is sent to it while another message is still processed (which can happen if one of the Command Handlers sends a message to the bus).
   You can disable this behaviour by setting the named argument `locking=False` (the default value being `True`).

 #### Middlewares